Kong/docs.konghq.com/app/konnect/api/ksearch/index.md

 description: Learn how to use the Konnect Search API to search through all Konnect entities.
 ---

-The {{site.konnect_short_name}} Search API (Beta) offers a powerful and flexible way to search through all {{site.konnect_short_name}} entities.
-It is designed to cater to a wide range of search requirements, enabling users to quickly find the information they need across different areas of the product.
+The {{site.konnect_short_name}} Search API (Beta) allows you to search through all {{site.konnect_short_name}} entities.
+It is designed to cater to a wide range of search requirements, enabling you to find the information you need across different areas of the product.

-{{site.konnect_short_name}} Search provides the following features:
+{{site.konnect_short_name}} Search includes the following features:

-* **Global and Regional Access:** The {{site.konnect_short_name}} Search API is available in global and regional locations with regional awareness.
-This ensures that entities returned are entities that are relevant to their geographical location, improving response times and conform to data residency expectations.
+* **Global and regional access:** The {{site.konnect_short_name}} Search API is available in global and regional locations with regional-awareness.
+This ensures that returned entities are relevant to their geographical location, improving response times and conforming to data residency expectations.
-* **Comprehensive Response:** The responses of the search query are uniform and contain a fixed number of standard attributes: “id”, “type”, “labels/tags” and “name”.
-In addition, entity specific attributes are returned in a general attributes object.
+* **Comprehensive response:** The responses of the search query are uniform and contain a fixed number of standard attributes: `id`, `type`, `labels/tags` and `name`.
+In addition, entity-specific attributes are returned in a general attributes object.
-* **Security and Accessibility:** The {{site.konnect_short_name}} Search API will only return entities that the user has permissions to access.
-If a user is able to retrieve the entity in the list endpoint, then the user will be able to see the entity in the search response.
+* **Security and accessibility:** The {{site.konnect_short_name}} Search API will only return entities that the user has permissions to access.
+If a user is able to retrieve the entity in the [list endpoint](/konnect/api/search/latest/), then the user will be able to see the entity in the search response.
-* **Advanced Query Language:** The {{site.konnect_short_name}} Search API supports an advanced query language with the selectors, reserved characters and logical operators.
+* **Advanced query language:** The {{site.konnect_short_name}} Search API supports an advanced query language with selectors, reserved characters, and logical operators.

 ## Supported search entities